-RESPONSIBLE MARKETING Our Japanese domestic tobacco business is a key member of the Tobacco Institute of Japan and complies with the institute's self-regulatory marketing standard.
-WORKPLACE HEALTH AND SAFETY Our international tobacco business is a member of the European Council on Health and Safety and the Network of Employers for Traffic Safety (NETS).
-During 2015 our international tobacco business received the NETS Road Safety Achievement Award in recognition of 'advancing road safety.'
+Our Japanese domestic tobacco business is a key member of the Tobacco Institute of Japan and complies with the institute's self-regulatory WORKPLACE HEALTH AND SAFETY Our international tobacco business is a member of the European Council on Health and Safety and the Network of Employers for Traffic Safety (NETS).
+During 2015 our international tobacco business received the NETS Road Safety Achievement Award in recognition of 'advancing road safety."

-OTHER SUSTAINABILITY-RELATED MEMBERSHIPS

-In 2015 our international tobacco business became a member of a CSR task force in Switzerland led jointly by two business federations, Economiesuisse and SwissHoldings.
-Our role on the task force is to represent members of Groupement des Entreprises Multinationales (GEM), a Geneva-based association that brings together more than 85 multinationals to present their views to governments and authorities on topics such as tax, business development, sustainability, and employment.
+business development, sustainability, and employment.
 The task force aims to have an input into Swiss government proposals to develop action plans and binding rules on CSR.

+OUR

+JOURNEY

+OUR PEOPLE

 Sustainability governance

 Our sustainability performance is discussed regularly by a group of Board members and Executive Officers, along with the CEO and the Senior Vice President for CSR, assisted by our CSR Division.
 However, businesses and corporate functions have ultimate responsibility for planning and implementing their own sustainability initiatives.

 SUSTAINABILITY GOVERNANCE